 Questions?
 Call Academic Programs at 801-585-9963 or use our online form.

-This course will focus on the natural history of Arches National Park.
-In addition to day hiking, this course will focus on contemporary resource management challenges and their relationship to user behaviors.
+Explore the home of the largest density of sandstone arches in the world!
+Delicate, Landscape, Double, are some of the 2000 named arches.
+We will only explore a few but this will open the door for future explorations.
+In addition to day hiking, we will focus on contemporary resource management challenges and their relationship to user behaviors.
 Curriculum will also regard safety, Leave No Trace ethics, consumerism, and environmental ethics.
-Class meets on-campus on Oct.
-24th only.
-Attendance at first class meeting is mandatory.
+Class meets on campus on Oct.
+14th only.
+Attendance at the first class meeting is mandatory.
 Field experience will be from Oct.
-27- Oct.
-29. Overnight camping. *Drops are not possible after the second day following the first class meeting.* To determine the last day to drop this miscellaneous course, see http://registrar.utah.edu/handbook/miscellaneous.php
+25-27.
+Overnight camping. *Drops are not possible after the second day following the first class meeting.* To determine the last day to drop this miscellaneous course, see http://registrar.utah.edu/handbook/miscellaneous.php.
+There may be additional expenses that students will need to cover to participate in this course.
+These items may include food, gear rentals, and transportation costs.
+More details will be made available during the pre-course meeting.

 Instructor: TIMOTHY WHITE